polyrand/teach/README.md

 Actualmente estos contenidos están bajo dos licencias diferentes.

 * Apache 2.0: ``LICENSE_A``
-* GPL v3: ``LICENSE_B``
+* GPL v3: ``LICENSE_B`` + ``LICENSE-CC-BY-SA``

-Los elementos de este repositorio se podrán utilizar bajo la licencia Apache 2.0 (`LICENSE_A`) **excepto si se utilizan con motivos educativos o de formación**.
-Si se utilizan con este segundo fin, ya se con o sin ánimo de lucro, la licencia utlizada deberá ser GPL v3 (`LICENSE_B`).
+El código de este repositorio se podrán utilizar bajo la licencia Apache 2.0 (`LICENSE_A`) **excepto si se utilizan con motivos educativos o de formación**.
+Si se utilizan con este segundo fin, ya se con o sin ánimo de lucro, la licencia utlizada para el código deberá ser GPL v3 (`LICENSE_B`) y la Licencia de los materiales educativos será `LICENSE-CC-BY-SA`.
 Por lo tanto se deberán citar todas las fuentes (incluídas en los materiales actuales), así como hacer el código de dicha actividad formativa abierto y disponible para todo el mundo.

 ## License

 Currently these contents are under two different licenses.

 * Apache 2.0: `` LICENSE_A``
-* GPL v3: `` LICENSE_B``
+* GPL v3: ``LICENSE_B`` + ``LICENSE-CC-BY-SA``

-The parts of this repository may be used under the Apache 2.0 license (`LICENSE_A`) **except if used for educational or training purposes**.
-If used for this second purpose, whether for profit or not, the license used must be GPL v3 (`LICENSE_B`).
+The code this repository may be used under the Apache 2.0 license (`LICENSE_A`) **except if used for educational or training purposes**.
+If used for this second purpose, whether for profit or not, the license used for the code must be GPL v3 (`LICENSE_B`) and the educational materials' License will be `LICENSE-CC-BY-SA`.
 Therefore, all sources (included in current materials) must be cited, as well as making the code of said training activity open and available to everyone.

-## Fuentes
+## Fuentes / Sources

-Si consideras que alguno de los ejercicios proviene de una fuente no citada.
-Por favor abre una *pull request* para que lo modifique si es necesario.
+Si consideras que alguno de los ejercicios proviene de una fuente no citada, por favor abre una *pull request* o *issue* para que lo modifique si es necesario.

-## Historial de cambios

-* 0.1.0
-    * Primer versión
+If you think any of the contents/exercises has a non-cited source, please open a *pull request* or *issue* so that I can fix it.

 ## Meta